Materials-Data-Science-and-Informatics/PIDA/README.md

 ## Managing PURLs <a name="AddingUpdating"></a>

-We provide means, to our user-community, to include new names in the root URL (e.g., https://purls.helmholtz-metadaten.de/).
+We provide means, to our user community, to include new names in the root URL (e.g., https://purls.helmholtz-metadaten.de/).
-To do so, please use one of the following options to add or update your PURLs which wll be in the form `https://purls.helmholtz-metadaten.de/[prefx]/[subdirectory]`:
+To do so, please use one of the following options to add or update your PURLs which will be in the form `https://purls.helmholtz-metadaten.de/[prefx]/[subdirectory]`:

 1. **Issue tracker**: [Create a new issue](https://github.com/saidfathalla/PID-Service/issues/new?assignees=&labels=&template=request-purl.md&title=%5BNew+PURL%5D) (via *Request PURL* issue template) describing the PURL you want to register.